Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 3.96 team ERA that ranks eighth among all league pitching staffs.
+- The Orioles have the seventh-ranked team ERA among all league pitching staffs (3.93).

-- Orioles pitchers combine to surrender 176 home runs (1.1 per game), the seventh-fewest in baseball.
+- Orioles pitchers combine to give up the sixth-fewest home runs in baseball (176 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.